HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Florist and Market Stalls

-Due to space limitations, these places tend to be quite small spaces, or they're also selling other services or products at the same time.
+Due to space limitations, these places tend to be quite limited spaces, or they're also selling other services or products at the same time.
 For example in the case of a Florist most of the space will be reserved for their cut flowers.

-A Florist market store selling houseplants.
+Florist market store selling houseplants.

 However don't let this put you off as this could still be a good spot to find more common varieties of well cared for houseplants.